-Following some simple best practices can minimize the risk of electric shock.
+Following some simple best practices can minimize the risk of electrical shock.

 - Always identify power lines and electrical equipment upon arrival at an incident scene.
-The first thing to do is to survey the area for overhead power lines, downed lines, and equipment such as transformers.
+The first thing to do is to survey the area for overhead power lines, downed lines and equipment such as transformers.
 Especially during or after a storm, look for lines down in trees or on fences.
-Proper electrical-safety procedures should figure into any operational planning. - Assume all lines are energized as well as all objects in contact with power lines.
+Proper electrical safety procedures should figure into any operational planning. - Assume all lines are energized as well as all objects in contact with power lines.
 Even if lines appear to be insulated, the coating you see is not designed to protect you from shock.
 Additionally, areas around power lines and electrical equipment or objects in contact with them (such as trees, fences or vehicles) should also be treated as energized.
 This includes the ground.
 Approach with caution. - If power lines or electrical equipment are involved in an incident, have your dispatcher contact Dominion Energy.
 Calling is always the right thing to do whether you identify electrical infrastructure or are just unsure.
 They want you and the public to be safe and will respond quickly.
 Their personnel will switch off the power and tell you when the area is safe and de-energized. - As simple as it sounds, provide the best possible directions to the location.
 Intersections, landmarks and specific buildings will help. - Secure the area.
 When dealing with electricity, your priority is to protect yourself and the public.
 Utility personnel will tell you when it is safe to approach.

-Always Observe the 10-Foot Rule

-- Personnel, ladders and fully extended aerial equipment must never get closer than 10 feet from lines up to 50,000 volts. - Higher voltages require greater clearances.
-For example, lines on large transmission towers require additional clearances of up to 50 feet. - There is no uniform system for identifying power line voltage.
-When in doubt, contact Dominion Energy for clearance information. - Electrical safety distances given are minimums.
-Always use the maximum possible distance.
+Always Observe the 10-Foot Rule Personnel, ladders There is no uniform system and fully extended aerial for identifying power line equipment must never get voltage.
+If you are unsure of closer than 10 feet from the voltage of a line, consult lines up to 50kV.
+Dominion Energy to ensure safe working distances.
+Higher voltages require greater clearances.
+For Electrical safety distances example, lines on large given are minimums.
+Always transmission towers require use the maximum possible additional clearances of up distance. to 50 feet. #51110 © 2024 Culver Media 11 C 800-428-5837